cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230713 0225-1 Day #28_

 Desc:
-The session we had yesterday on Terraform resource definition, finding the correct resource type by following Terraform official documentation and setting up Terraform & Provider block in the TF file with a specific version.
+The session we had on Terraform resource definition, finding the correct resource type by following Terraform official documentation and setting up Terraform & Provider block in the TF file with a specific version.